Sotera/merlin-stack/README.md

 Complete the following steps within the Build Server VM:

 [ ] Install Docker version 18.03
     **Note:** There have been issues with newer versions of Docker CE that have broken the stack.
 To avoid these you should download and install only Docker CE 18.03.  **Note:** doing an apt-get update can inadvertantly update your Docker version which will break things.
+You will need to add your user to the Docker group using the following command, replacing $USER with your username
+        ```
+        sudo usermod -aG docker $USER
+        ```

 [ ] Copy/Clone Parrot and Merlin Repos
     - The Parrot repo is the base stack for the Merlin stack.
 All images in the Merlin stack are built from images build in the Parrot repo.